datashield/DSI/README.md

 to the data repositories,
 * `datashield.aggregate` and `datashield.assign` will perform typical DataSHIELD operations on `DSConnection`s,
 which result will be fetched through `DSResult` objects,
+* `datashield.connections`, `datashield.connections_default` and `datashield.connections_find` are functions
+for managing the list of `DSConnection` objects that will be discovered and used by the client-side analytic functions.
 * Other data management functions are provided by the `DSConnection` objects:
   * `datashield.workspaces`, `datashield.workspace_save` and `datashield.workspace_rm` allow to manage R images
   of the remote DataSHIELD sessions (to speed up data analysis sessions),